sifatsiam/Arduino-IDE-Benchmark/README.md

 # Mersenne Twister Benchmarking on Arduino

 This project implements the Mersenne Twister random number generator on Arduino IDE compatible boards.
-It measures the time taken to generate a specified number of 64-bit random numbers, providing a simple benchmarking tool for performance evaluation.
+It measures the time taken to generate a specified number of both 32 and 64-bit random numbers, providing a simple benchmarking tool for performance evaluation.

 ## Table of Contents